skunkworxdark/XYGrid_nodes/README.md

 ## Known issues
-- When the `Images To Grids` nodes adds its output images to a board the board will not automatically update onscreen.
+- `Images To Grids` output images don't automatically appear onscreen in the board.
-  - Either Refresh the browser.
-  - Or force the board to load more items.
+  - Refresh the browser or force the board to load more images.
-  - Or add an iterate node and a show or save image node off image collection output of the Images To Grid node.
+  - Or add iterate and show/save image nodes to the output of the `Images To Grids` node.
-- The generation will stop if an invalid scheduler name is passed in.
+- Image generation will stop will stop with an invalid scheduler name.

 ## TODO
-- `Images To Grids` nodes output images don't automatically appear on screen in the board without workarounds
+- Fix `Images To Grids` node output not automatically appear on screen in the board without workarounds
 - Add other type to string and string to type conversions for other parameters e.g.  Model, Lora, images etc..
-- A useable way to select multiple things from a list (some kind of checkbox selection) to enable selecting things from lists like models and loras etc
+- Create a useable way to select multiple things from a list (some kind of checkbox selection) to enable selecting things from lists like models and loras etc
 - A node that can calculate the ideal X and Y tile sizes based upon the input image ans scale value.

 ## Example workflows
-The example workflows can be found in the [workflows](workflows) folder.
+Example workflows are in the [workflows](workflows) folder.

 - [i2g_rndRange_wf.json](workflows/i2g_rndRange_wf.json) : Basic Images to Grids workflow using a Random Range
 - [xygrid_csv-prompt-cfg_wf.json](workflows/xygrid_csv-prompt-cfg_wf.json) : XY Grid workflow example using Prompt joining and CFG Scale via CSV values